hollyschinsky/ConferenceTracker/index.md

 - A working knowledge of HTML and JavaScript is assumed, but you don't need to be a JavaScript guru.

 >A mobile device or a Mobile SDK is **not** a requirement for this tutorial.
-However, if you want to run and test the application on a mobile device or on an emulator for a mobile platform supported by Cordova, you need the Mobile SDK for that platform (iOS SDK, Android SDK, etc.) installed on your system.
-If you don't want to install a Mobile SDK, you'll be able to test your application in a browser on your computer.
+You will able to test your application in the browser or with the PhoneGap Developer App with some limitations.
+If you want the full support of the native APIs then you will need the mobile SDK for that platform (iOS SDK, Android SDK, etc.) installed on your system.

 ## Issues